pyjanitor-devs/pyjanitor/README.rst

 					 'Company2': [180.0, 250.0, np.nan, 500.0],
 					 'Company3': [400.0, 500.0, 600.0, 675.0]}

+As such, there are three ways to use the API.
+The first, and most strongly recommended one, is to use janitor's functions as if they were native to pandas.

 .. code-block:: python

     import janitor  # upon import, functions are registered as part of pandas.